-The Founding Moms is a site and newsletter that is dedicated to helping mom entrepreneurs build better businesses.
+The Founding Moms is a site and newsletter dedicated to helping mom entrepreneurs build better businesses.
 It was founded in 2011 by Jill and has since grown into a profitable enterprise with a strong team, a podcast and over 10,000 subscribers.

 We caught up with Jill to learn about her journey and to understand what it takes to become a successful newsletter.

 So much media.
 Our most well-received medium is our newsletter.
 We send a daily newsletter, as well as a weekly newsletter, to our members and subscribers so that they can get updates on the latest tools, tips and tricks for growing a business.
 We also use social media platforms to get the word out—Facebook, LinkedIn, Twitter, Instagram, Pinterest—so that folks know we’re pretty darn social.
-We host webinars, bootcamps, and live events of all kinds, and I host the Why Are We Shouting? podcast, too.
+We host webinars, boot camps, and live events of all kinds, and I host the Why Are We Shouting? podcast, too.

-We charge a monthly membership fee and we have advertisers and sponsors whom we promote via our newsletter, blog, podcast, and social outlets.
+We charge a monthly membership fee and have advertisers and sponsors whom we promote via our newsletter, blog, podcast, and social outlets.

 Our advertisers have loved most that they get brand exposure to a whole lot of eyeballs and earholes that comprise a very niche, very attentive audience.
-It’s very targeted and since our audience is quite savvy, they don’t take well to the “buy two get one free!” kind of enticements.
+It’s very targeted, and since our audience is quite savvy, they don’t take well to the “buy two get one free!” kind of enticements.
 They want real opportunities, tools, and software that can help them build businesses and that truly offer them tremendous value.
 We won’t even advertise certain brands or promotions if there’s not a match.

 I love using Slack but I’m not sure it’s underrated.
 We use MadMimi.com for our newsletters and have done so for years.
 And I absolutely love the very underrated Duck Duck Go browser for privacy purposes.

 Stop copying what other people are doing.
 It’s so easy to fall into the “well if they are sending that, I must be sure to send something similar” game.
 That’s a waste of time.
 Make it your own.
 Make it spicy.
 Funny.
 Serious.
 Snobby.
 Witty.
-Whatever your tone, also make it chock full of stuff that people will wanna read.
+Whatever your tone, also make it chock full of stuff that people will want to read.
 The folks who go over how well their business has done in the past month?
 We don’t care.
 The folks who write about their favorite quotes and don’t connect it to what it has to do with their businesses?
 We don’t care.
-Make it something that I care about and you’ve got me as a reader for life.
+Make it something that I care about, and you’ve got me as a reader for life.

-Android Intelligence is a site and newsletter that is dedicated to providing practical…
+Extra Points a site and newsletter that is dedicated to all the off-the-field factors…